kubernetes-sigs/kubespray/docs/large-deployments.md

   See download modes for details.

 * Adjust the `retry_stagger` global var as appropriate.
-It should provide sane load on a delegate (the first K8s master node) then retrying failed push or download operations.
+It should provide sane load on a delegate (the first K8s controlplane node) then retrying failed push or download operations.

 * Tune parameters for DNS related applications